🇮🇳

 Identify the Diagram:

-1. The "Flat" Advantage: Using the concept of Surface Area to Volume Ratio, explain why being "flat" is a biological necessity for these worms.
+2. Using the concept of Surface Area to Volume Ratio, Explain why being "flat" is a biological necessity for these worms.

 Section D: Case Study & Critical Thinking (10 Marks)